dbt-labs/docs.getdbt.com/website/docs/reference/commands/source.md

 ### Configuring source freshness output

-When `dbt source freshness` completes, a JSON file containing information about the freshness of your sources will be saved to `target/sources.json`.
+When `dbt source freshness` completes, a <Term id="json" /> file containing information about the freshness of your sources will be saved to `target/sources.json`.
 An example `sources.json` will look like:

 <File name='target/sources.json'>